scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 # Supported variables: ${artifactName}, ${currentVersion}, ${nextVersion} and ${default}
 # Default: "${default}" which is equivalent to "Update ${artifactName} to ${nextVersion}"
 commits.message = "Update ${artifactName} from ${currentVersion} to ${nextVersion}"

+# If true and when upgrading version in .scalafmt.conf, Scala Steward will perform scalafmt
+# and add a separate commit when format changed.
+So you don't need reformat manually and can merge PR.
+# If false, Scala Steward will not perform scalafmt, so your CI may abort when reformat needed.
+# Default: true
+scalafmt.runAfterUpgrading = false
 ```

 The version information given in the patterns above can be in two formats: